ryzenpay/ownitall/README.md

 When doing this, read every TOS as you are using them at the risk of your own spotify account

 ## Youtube
-when attempting to import or export to youtube, you will need the 3 following things:
+when attempting to import or export to youtube, you will need the following things:
+    - application name
     - API key
     - oauth client id
     - oauth client secret